kashw2/My-Brain/SES/HRBC021.md

 - Participate in consultation opportunities related to WHS
 - Raise any WHS issues and matters
 - Report WHS hazards, near misses and incidents

+#### Step 2

+**WHS Risk Management Procedure**

+Workers are to ensure they are:

+- Aware of the policies and procedures for managing risk
+- Identify and report hazards,. near misses and incidents
+- Participate in risk assessment and review
+- Complete mandatory training
+- Inform management if they are concerned about procedures and processes
+- Undertake duties with care and dilligence

+#### Step 3

+**WHS Incident Management Procedure**

+Workers are to:

+- Report all near misses and incidents in the WHS reporting system
+- Participate in the investigation when requested

+#### Step 4

+**Emergency Preparedness and Response Procedure**

+Purpose is to provide info on meeting the requirements of the **Work Health and Safety Regulation 2011**, **Building Fire Safety Regulation 2018** and **AS 374502010